threefoldtech/0-core/docs/config/main.md

 <a id="extension"></a>
 ## [extension]

-An extension is simply a new command or functionality to extend what core0 can do.
-This allows you to add new functionality and commands to core0 without actually changing its code.
+An extension is simply a new command or functionality to extend what Zero-OS can do.
+This allows you to add new functionality and commands to Zero-OS without actually changing its code.
 An extension works as a wrapper around the `core.system` command by wrapping the actual command call.

 The below example is a user management extension for adding and removing users, and changing their passwords: